n-r-w/knowledgegraph-mcp/README.md

 A simple way to give Claude persistent memory across conversations.
 This server lets Claude remember information about you, your projects, and your preferences using a local knowledge graph.

-## Based on MCP Memory Server

-This is an enhanced version of the official [MCP Memory Server](https://github.com/modelcontextprotocol/servers/blob/main/src/memory/README.md) with additional features:

-- **Multiple Storage Options**: PostgreSQL (recommended) or SQLite
-- **Project Separation**: Keep different projects isolated
-- **Better Search**: Find information with fuzzy search
-- **Easy Setup**: Docker support and simple installation

-The API is fully compatible with the original MCP memory server.

 ## Complete Setup Guide

 Follow these steps in order to get the knowledge graph working with Claude: